rolandyuwy/tp/docs/UserGuide.md

 ### Adding a food item: `add`

-Adds a food item to the food inventory.
+Adds a food item to the food inventory, so that you can start tracking it.

 Format: `add d/DESCRIPTION e/EXPIRY_DATE q/QUANTITY [p/PRIORITY] [t/TAG]…​`